malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

 The first thing you will notice is a dollar sign.
 This is command prompt, issued by shell that suggests that the commands can be typed.
 A command followed by Enter key (or return key) allows shell to read and execute the command.
 We refer this as running a command (command + Enter/return key).

-Run command date, to get the date and time and press Enter key:
+Run command `date`, to get the date and time and press Enter key:
         `$ date`

 It displays an output like this: